Estimating Racial Disparities in Emergency General Surgery: Framework, Notation, and Assumptions

-This follows the non-parametric framing proposed by \citet{Barsky2002} to decompose racial disparities in wealth, generalizing it to account for arbitrary target distributions $\mathcal{P}^\ast$; see also \citet{jackson2022observational}.
-This quantity measures what we would expect for patients of race $g$, if all of the other patient-level information were to be distributed according to $\mathcal{P}^\ast$.
-This removes the correlation between race and other factors, allowing us to make comparisons between race while accounting for the other factors.
-We will use $\mu^{g'}_{g}$ as shorthand notation for setting $\mathcal{P}^\ast$ to the conditional distribution of $X$ given $G = g'$.
+This estimand follows the nonparametric framing proposed by \citet{Barsky2002} to decompose racial disparities in wealth, generalizing it to account for arbitrary target distributions $\mathcal{P}^\ast$; see also \citet{jackson2022observational}.
+This quantity measures what we would expect for patients of race $g$, restricted to the population where other patient-level information is distributed according to $\mathcal{P}^\ast$.
+Importantly, this target quantity is a \emph{statistical} estimand rather than a causal estimand, since it does not necessarily reflect a possible intervention.

+There are two key components in defining the estimand $\mu_g^{\mathcal{P}^\ast_v}$.
+First and foremost, we must select the covariates $V$ in the adjustment set.
+This is the most important choice in the analysis.
+As we will show in our data below, disparities that appear when adjusting for one set of variables may not appear when adjusting for a different set of variables.
+Second, we must select the target distribution of the covariates to average over, $\mathcal{P}^\ast_v$, as this defines which distributions we are comparing.
+Most clinical studies of racial disparities focus on estimands of this form, and our analysis in Section~\ref{sec:results} uses several special cases of this general estimand.
+We describe these special cases and their potential limitations next.